 North Carolina only pays state income taxes

 The only difference between living in another state and living in North Carolina is the change in state income tax.
-While those who live in another state must pay the tax of that particular State, Staterth Carolina, they must pay their state income tax.
+While those who live in another state must pay the tax of that particular State, in North Carolina, they must pay their state income tax.

 Besides that, there is no other special tax unique to North Carolina.
 Therefore, it will deduct only the state income tax from your paycheck.

 In short, everyone pays the same state tax.
-To pay it, you only need to have been paid the money within North Carolina, regardless of whether you are a resident of North Carolina.
+To pay it, you only need to receive a wage within North Carolina, regardless of whether or not you are a resident of North Carolina.

 What are other taxes deducted from the paycheck in N.C?

 Beyond North Carolina’s 5.25% state tax deduction, taxes are deducted just like anywhere else in the country.
-Generally, they are the federal tax, the FICA tax, and the state aStatetax.
+Generally, they are the federal tax, the FICA tax, and the state tax.

 FICA stands for Federal Insurance Contributions Act.
 These are two types of Social Security taxes, considered federal taxes, and must be paid throughout the country, including North Carolina.